dechamps/ASIO401/BACKENDS.md

 into account.
 This means the reported latency is underestimated by at least 20 ms, if not more.

-**Note:** the channel count exposed by FlexASIO when using MME can be a bit odd.
+**Note:** the channel count exposed by ASIO401 when using MME can be a bit odd.
 For example, it might expose 8 channels for a 5.1 output, downmixing the rear channels pairs.